 How an IoT Edge device can be used as a gateway

 Gateways in IoT Edge solutions provide device connectivity and edge analytics to IoT devices that otherwise wouldn't have those capabilities.
-Azure IoT Edge can be used to satisfy all needs for an IoT gateway regardless of whether they are related to connectivity, identity, or edge analytics.
+Azure IoT Edge can be used to satisfy any need for an IoT gateway, whether it's related to connectivity, identity, or edge analytics.
 Gateway patterns in this article only refer to characteristics of downstream device connectivity and device identity, not how device data is processed on the gateway.

 There are three patterns for using an IoT Edge device as a gateway: transparent, protocol translation, and identity translation:

 - Transparent – Devices that theoretically could connect to IoT Hub can connect to a gateway device instead.
 The downstream devices have their own IoT Hub identities and are using any of the MQTT, AMQP, or HTTP protocols.
 The gateway simply passes communications between the devices and IoT Hub.
-The devices are unaware that they are communicating with the cloud via a gateway, and a user interacting with the devices in IoT Hub is unaware of the intermediate gateway device.
-Thus, the gateway is transparent.
+Both the devices and the users interacting with them through IoT Hub are unaware that a gateway is mediating their communications.
+This lack of awareness means that the gateway is considered transparent.
 Refer to Create a transparent gateway for specifics on using an IoT Edge device as a transparent gateway.

 - Protocol translation – Also known as an opaque gateway pattern, devices that do not support MQTT, AMQP, or HTTP can use a gateway device to send data to IoT Hub on their behalf.
 The gateway understands the protocol used by the downstream devices, and is the only device that has an identity in IoT Hub.
 All information looks like it is coming from one device, the gateway.
 Downstream devices must embed additional identifying information in their messages if cloud applications want to analyze the data on a per-device basis.
 Additionally, IoT Hub primitives like twins and methods are only available for the gateway device, not downstream devices.